 Work quickly, and don't let your brush dry out.
 Try not to focus too much on individual spots, or you'll end up removing the clear coat.

 As the clear finish dries, most of the cracks will disappear on their own.
-You may need to repeat the process again to remove them all.
+You may need to repeat the process to remove them all.

 - If damages are still visible, repeat steps 2-4 until your clear coat is solid and smooth.